uchicago-cs/cmsc22000/website/hw/hw5.rst

    test.
 If the test doesn’t pass, debug what you implemented.

 In this task, you will implement a new ``circle_t`` data structure for representing circles in ``libgeometry``.
-For the purposes of this lab, circles will be represented by a center and radius.
+For the purposes of this homework, circles will be represented by a center and radius.
 The center will be represented by a ``point_t``, and the radius by a ``double``.